Application Flow Control and Control Structures in C#

 Press any key to continue . . .

-The other control keyword is break, and this is used to break out of the loop altogether.
+The other control keyword is break, which is used to break out of the loop altogether.

 C#